PanosChatzi/panos-chatz/content/authors/admin/_index.md

 - Visitors
 ---

 Panagiotis Chatzinikolaou is a PhD student in exercise physiology at Aristotle University of Thessaloniki.
 His research interests include oxygen delivery, muscle oxygenation, antioxidant supplementation and fatigue.
-The title of his PhD project is: "Redox effects of exercise and antioxidant supplementation in fatigue: a quantitative approach".
+The title of his PhD project is: "Redox effects of exercise and antioxidant supplementation on fatigue: a quantitative approach".